cifkao/nopdb/docs/index.rst

   * **execute arbitrary code**, including modifying local variables
   * **enter an interactive debugger** like `pdb`

+..
+Note:: NoPdb should run at least under CPython and PyPy.
+Most features should work under any implementation as long as it has :func:`sys.settrace()`.

 Contents
 --------

 .. toctree::
   :hidden:
   :maxdepth: 2
   :caption: Contents

   Introduction <self>

 .. toctree::
   :includehidden:
   :maxdepth: 2

   getting-started
   api